larskholte/a85/README.md

 ```

 ## License
-Copy as you please.
+Copy and use as you please.
 No attribution necessary.